dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

 ## 13.2 Line of Succession

-The following order of succession to ensure that decision-making authority for the Dynaton Data Contingency Plan is uninterrupted.
-The Founder is responsible for ensuring the safety of personnel and the execution of procedures documented within this Dynaton Data Contingency Plan.
+The following order of succession to ensure that decision-making authority for the Dynaton Contingency Plan is uninterrupted.
+The Founder is responsible for ensuring the safety of personnel and the execution of procedures documented within this Dynaton Contingency Plan.
 If the Fonder is unable to function as the overall authority or chooses to delegate this responsibility to a successor, the co-Founder shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

 - Enoch Hwande, Founder: ‭1 (408) 506-6084‬, enoch@dynatondata.com